TimeBridge: Better Diffusion Prior Design with Bridge Models for Time Series Generation: Introduction

+In this paper, we extend this line of work by leveraging diffusion bridges \cite{Schrodinger1932theorie,de2021diffusion,zhou2024denoising} to control prior distributions in time series diffusion models, enabling optimal transport between data and carefully chosen priors.
+While diffusion bridges have yielded impressive results in conditional generation settings such as image-to-image translation \cite{zhou2024denoising} and text-to-speech \cite{chen2023tts}, existing work has focused primarily on how to connect given data and prior distributions, with limited attention to the crucial question of prior selection.

-In this paper, we propose \textit{TimeBridge}, a flexible time series generation framework that addresses multiple time series synthesis with the prior design of diffusion bridge, as shown in \Figref{fig:method}.
-Then, we ask what priors are best suited to time series generation as a replacement for the standard Gaussian prior, enabling more efficient and higher-quality synthesis across diverse settings.
-Against standard diffusion baselines compared in \Tabref{tab:compar}, the proposed TimeBridge outperforms in both unconditional and conditional tasks, achieving better results across several datasets in \Figref{fig:acc_time}.
+To address this gap in time series generation, we propose \textit{TimeBridge}, a diffusion bridge model for time series (illustrated in \Figref{fig:method}) with an architecture tailored to sequential data based on Diffusion-TS \cite{yuan2024diffusionts}.
+We then investigate which priors better replace the standard Gaussian prior, enabling more efficient synthesis and higher-quality results across diverse settings.
+Compared to standard diffusion baselines summarized in \Tabref{tab:compar}, TimeBridge shows higher accuracy in both unconditional and conditional tasks across various datasets, as demonstrated in \Figref{fig:acc_time}.

 Our key contributions with flexible prior selection are: \begin{itemize} \item We explore diverse priors to alter the standard Gaussian for capturing time series characteristics and propose a new diffusion bridge model tailored to time series generation. \item For unconditional generation, we design data- and time-dependent priors that reflect intrinsic temporal properties. \item For conditional generation, we embed scale constraints into a pairwise prior and propose \textit{point-preserving sampling}, extending its application to imputation tasks. \end{itemize}